Nani Jansen Reventlow

-Yakaré-Oulé (Nani) Jansen Reventlow is a human rights lawyer who specialises in freedom of expression and strategic litigation.
-She is the founding director of Digital Freedom Fund, which advances digital rights in Europe through strategic litigation.
-She is a Lecturer in Law at Columbia Law School, adjunct faculty at the Blavatnik School of Government at the University of Oxford, and an "Associate Tenant" at Doughty Street Chambers.
+Yakaré-Oulé (Nani) Jansen Reventlow is a human rights lawyer who specialises in strategic litigation at the intersection of human rights, social justice, and technology.
+She is the founding director of Systemic Justice, which works to radically transform how the law works for communities fighting for racial, social, and economic justice.
+She previously founded and built Digital Freedom Fund, which advances digital rights in Europe through strategic litigation.

+She is an associate professor at the Blavatnik School of Government at the University of Oxford, an "Associate Tenant" at Doughty Street Chambers, and previously a Lecturer in Law at Columbia Law School.
 She is the recipient of various awards and honours, including Harvard Law School's "Women Inspiring Change" in 2020, and Oxford Internet Institute's Internet and Society award in 2018.

 Career

 Throughout her career, Jansen Reventlow has been responsible for several notable freedom of expression cases across national and international jurisdictions, including the first freedom of expression judgment from the African Court on Human and Peoples’ Rights and from the East African Court of Justice.

 From 2011 to 2016, she oversaw litigation practice at Media Legal Defence Initiative (MLDI), leading or advising in cases involving over 50 national jurisdictions and international forums such as the European Court of Human Rights, the Inter-American Court of Human Rights, the UN Human Rights Committee, and the UN Working Group on Arbitrary Detention.

+Her standard-setting work seeking to decolonise the digital rights field in Europe saw her listed on Politico’s 2021 list of visionary tech leaders in Europe.